 Joseph Scott erected a small grist and powder mill on a branch of Silver Creek.
-It was a log building and was propelled by an undershot water-wheel.
-For a number of years, he continued the manufacture of a fine quality of powder procuring the nitre in the caves on the Gasconade River in Missouri (which was hostile Indian territory at that time.)
+It was a log building and was propelled by an undershot water wheel.
+For a number of years, he continued the manufacture of fine quality powder procuring the nitre in the caves on the Gasconade River in Missouri (which was hostile Indian territory at that time.)
 This was undoubtedly the first powder mill in the State.
-Mr. Scott furnished the rangers, hunters and sporting men of St. Louis with powder but never sold to the Indians.
+Mr. Scott furnished the rangers, hunters, and sporting men of St. Louis with powder but never sold it to the Indians.

-The Shiloh Valley Cemetery on Main Street has graves dating back to the 1820’s.
-Several Revolutionary War Veterans are buried there.
+The Shiloh Cemetery on Main Street has graves dating back to the 1814s.
+See footnote.**

 Frierdich Engelmann purchased the farm property in 1833, establishing the Engelmann Farm.
 This was not just another farm producing corn and other crops.
 The farm became known as “the refuge of righteousness on the Mississippi River” because those German exiles would resupply and rest there while en route to settle the American frontier.